 A Short Guide to Agios Prokopios, Naxos' Most Popular Beach

-The most popular beach on Naxos, Agios Prokopios is a quintessential holiday destination beach, filled with beach clubs, sunbeds, and water sports.
+Agios Prokopios is your quintessential Mediterranean summer holiday destination kind of beach, filled with beach clubs, sunbeds, and water sports.

-The beach itself is endless, with a wide sandy beach and some of the most gorgeous, turquoise water on Naxos.
+The beach feels endless — a wide sweep of golden sand and some of the most gorgeous turquoise water on Naxos (there we go again!).

-This is our guide to Agios Prokopios beach, we share our tips on the best things to do, and where to stay, as well as advice on where to eat, activities to enjoy, amenities to expect, and transport connections.
+In this guide to Agios Prokopios beach, we share the best things to do, where to stay, where to eat, how to get there, and plenty more essential travel information.

 LOVE OUR PHOTOS?
 Edit like us with our European Summers Preset Packs, and mobile video filters, inspired by the warm hues and vibes of summers spent in Europe